What happens after the assessment?

 What is the diagnosis based on?

-The diagnosis of Autism is based on evidence gathered on the triad of impairment associated with Autism.
+The diagnosis of Autism is based on evidence gathered on the two areas associated with Autism.

 How is the information from the assessment shared?